ArwgLacyProgramming/Criextract-Tool/README.md

 # Criextract-Tool
 Criextract Tool is a growing tool that will support extracting various game archive formats.
+Full Version of the tool (Unarch Extractor) is here:https://www.alprogramming.com/product-page/unarch-tool-full-edition

 Currently supported games and extensions: